nasa/cumulus/docs/deployment/README.md

 Note: Amazon ElasticSearch Service does not use a VPC Endpoint.
 To use ES within a VPC, run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` before deploying.
 This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

-To configure Cumulus with these settings, populate your `terraform.tfvars` file with the relevant values, as shown in the next section, before deploying Cumulus.
+To configure Cumulus with these settings, populate your `terraform.tfvars` file with the relevant values, as shown below, before deploying Cumulus.
 If these values are omitted Cumulus resources that require a VPC will be created in the default VPC and security group.

 --------------